nexient-llc/tf-module-skeleton/TEMPLATED_README.md

 3. The first target you care about is `check`.

 **Pre-requisites**
 Before running this target it is important to ensure that, developer has created files mentioned below on local workstation under root directory of git repository that contains code for primitives/segments.
-Note that these files are `azure` specific.
-If primitive/segment under development uses any other cloud provider than azure, this section may not be relevant.
+Note that these files are `aws` specific.
+If primitive/segment under development uses any other cloud provider than AWS, this section may not be relevant.

 - A file named `provider.tf` with contents below

 ```
-provider "azurerm" {
+provider "aws" {
-  features {}
+  profile = "<profile_name>"
+  region  = "<region_name>"
 }
 ```